 Confusion is good

-In terms of what it deals with, it’s essentially a critical thinking course, which focuses on eight areas of knowledge that are connected (but not limited) to your IB Diploma subjects.
+In terms of what it deals with, it’s essentially a critical thinking course, which focuses on five areas of knowledge, and five optional themes that are connected (but not limited) to your IB Diploma subjects.
 It deals with the nature of knowledge – epistemology – so it has a ‘philosophical’ angle, and draws on the ideas of many famous thinkers from the present and the past history.
 It’s probably best understood by looking at its aims, the fundamental one of which is simple: to help you think in a clearer and more structured way.